simeononsecurity/simeononsecurity.ch/content/articles/the-importance-of-compliance-and-professionalism-in-cybersecurity/index.en.md

 ## Introduction:

 **Cybersecurity** is a critical aspect of modern business operations and it is essential that organizations have the right systems and protocols in place to protect their networks, systems, and sensitive information.
-In today's world, **cyber attacks** are becoming more sophisticated, and it is imperative that companies take the necessary steps to ensure that their defenses are up to the challenge.
+These days **cyber attacks** are becoming more sophisticated, and it is imperative that companies take the necessary steps to ensure that their defenses are up to the challenge.
 However, implementing a cybersecurity program is more than just purchasing the latest technology and software.
 Organizations must also maintain a high level of professionalism and ensure compliance with industry standards, regulations, and best practices.

 ______